-14. Is your city or coordinating entity currently in the process of developing a common set of quality standards or a quality framework for afterschool programs?
+14. Is your city or coordinating entity currently in the process of developing a common set of quality star or a quality framework for afterschool programs?
+Yes No Don't Know ity Standards and Asse ssment ✓ Yes✓ No .
+Is your city or coordination g entity currently in the process of develop ing a common set o of quality standa O Don't Know) No Don't Know

-O No

-O Don't Know